Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

 - Late seroreversion up to age 24 months

 - Postnatal HIV infection in HIV-exposed children with prior negative virologic tests for whom there are additional HIV transmission risks

 - HIV-2 and non-subtype B HIV-1

 In contrast to late seroreverters, in rare situations, postnatal HIV infections have been reported in HIV-exposed infants who had prior negative HIV virologic tests.
 This occurs in infants who become infected through an additional risk after completion of testing (see Diagnostic Testing in Children with Non-Perinatal HIV Exposure section below).
-If a confirmatory HIV antibody test is positive at 18 months of age, repeated virologic testing will distinguish between residual antibodies in uninfected, late seroreverting children and true infection.
+If a confirmatory HIV antibody test is positive at age 18 months, repeated virologic testing will distinguish between residual antibodies in uninfected, late seroreverting children and true infection.

 Diagnostic Testing in Children with Non-Perinatal HIV Exposure

-HIV antibody testing should be performed on children who are suspected to have HIV infection because of clinical or laboratory findings consistent with HIV.
+Screening HIV antibody assays in conjunction with a confirmatory antibody test or virologic detection test should be performed on children who are suspected to have HIV infection because of clinical or laboratory findings consistent with HIV.
 Additional virologic testing may be necessary if acute HIV infection or end-stage AIDS is suspected because antibody testing can be negative in these situations.